 Virginia has divided the inventory into structure categories to better understand their needs and rates of deterioration.
-Figure 2-4 through Figure 2-9 provide inventory and condition data for 14 different categories of structures, showing the number of structures in "good", "fair", and "poor" conditions in each category.
+Figure 2-4 through Figure 2-9 provide inventory and condition data for 11 different categories of structures, showing the number of structures in good, fair, and poor conditions in each category.
 These categories describe types of materials and structural system employed.
-As the charts show, the performance and durability vary considerably between categories, as concrete culverts provide the greatest durability, while timber deck bridges, T-beams, and large metal culverts demonstrate the least favorable performance.
+As the charts show, the performance and durability vary considerably between categories, as concrete culverts provide the greatest durability, while bridges with timber exhibit the least favorable performance.